duncan-f/Pwnbox/README.md

 Command: plank

 and press the add button.
 Then press close and reboot your machine!
 You should now have a full Pwnbox setup!

-## Any issues?

-Report them to my Discord:

-Discord: Kaito#0652